MicrocontrollersDev/Alternatives/docs/latest/essential.md

     for new players".
 Instead of using these half-baked and random features that can easily break with other mods, you should just use the free and open alternatives that have more features and are able to provide better support.

+    Essential goes against the spirit of modern modding.
+There is no point for a mod loader when a singular mod tries to do everything, especially when it breaks everything else along the way.
+Using a mod loader means you have the freedom to use whatever mods you want.
+Don't feel tied down by Essential!

 Don't feel forced to use Essential!